markheckmann/OpenRepGrid.ic/README.md

 ## Installation

-You can install tha latest official release version from CRAN
+You can install the latest official release version from CRAN

 ``` r
 install.packages("OpenRepGrid.ic")